-On your dental elective you’ll have the opportunity to observe advanced oral conditions uncommon in the developed world.
-Time on the wards will highlight the severity of conditions like pulpitis, gingivitis, and periodontitis in people across all ages.
-Read stories from those who’ve already travelled with us to Takoradi.
+On your dental elective, you’ll have the opportunity to observe advanced oral conditions uncommon in the developed world.
+Time on the wards will highlight the severity of conditions like pulpitis, gingivitis, and periodontitis in people of all ages.
+Read stories from those who’ve already undertaken a dental placement abroad in Takoradi.

 Sri Lanka - Kandy